• Skip to primary navigation

 • Tweet

-If you love tofu egg salad, you must try chickpea egg salad!
+If you love vegan egg salad made with tofu, you must try chickpea egg salad!
 This version of this chickpea egg salad recipe is delicious, soy-free, gluten-free, and easy to make in less than 20 minutes.
+You know you want to bite into that chickpea egg salad sandwich!

 Chickpea egg salad sandwich open faced with lettuce and tomato on one side of the bread; chickpea egg salad on the other pice of bread with a pickle on a plate.